-This section is intended to illustrate the results of the algorithm s using some randomly generated mesh networks.
+This section is intended to illustrate the results of the different algorithms using some randomly generated mesh networks.
 We first describe the process how to generate a network and then show the difference of ELBA and NLBA with both symmetric and asymmetric collision definitions.
 We refer to the four scenarios as S-ELBA, A-ELBA, S-NLBA, and A-NLBA.

-5.1 Generating Test Networks
+A. Generating Test Networks

 A number of nodes and gateways are randomly placed on a rectangular grid with grid length d.
 Using a grid ensures a certain minimum distance between two nodes.
-Assuming adaptive modulation and coding, the data rate from i to j depends on the signal to noise ratio (SNR)
+Assuming adaptive modulation and coding, the data rate from i to jdepends on the signal to noise ratio (SNR)